waikato-datamining/docker-for-data-scientists/docs/troubleshooting.md

 # CUDA not available at build time

-Some deep learning libraries refuse to get installed if there is not CUDA-capable device available.
+Some deep learning libraries refuse to get installed if there is no CUDA-capable device available.
 Of course, you can fix this by defining a [default runtime](tips_and_tricks.md#default-runtime) in your docker configuration.
 However, this is not an option when your build system does not even have a GPU.